 It goes without saying that you should thoroughly cook meat and eggs to reduce your risk of foodborne illness.
 In fact, meat should reach a temperature of 165 degrees F. to be safe to put on the table.
 Chicken is commonly contaminated with bacteria, including Salmonella and Campylobacter, and the only way to make it not a threat is to thoroughly cook it.
 The same applies to all meat you put on the breakfast, lunch, or dinner table.
 Also, never wash chicken before cooking it as washing it can contaminate your kitchen with bacteria from the chicken.

 You also need to cook eggs, as they can carry salmonella.
 What few people realize is raw eggs contain two proteins that block nutrient absorption.
-One is avidin, a protein that reduces absorption of biotin, a type of B-vitamin.
+One is avidin, a protein that reduces the absorption of biotin, a type of B-vitamin.
 Conalbumin interferes with the ability of your digestive tract to take up iron.
 So, eating raw eggs could make you sick or even lead to a deficiency of iron or biotin.
 Fortunately, cooking inactivates these proteins.

 Whole grains are rich in fiber, vitamins, minerals, and antioxidants, but always cook them before adding them to your plate.
 Grains contain phytic acid, a substance that reduces the absorption of iron and zinc when you consume it at a meal.
 Once phytic acid reaches the intestinal tract, it binds to iron and zinc so that these minerals are excreted rather than absorbed.
 Fortunately, heat destroys almost half of the phytic acid in whole grains.
 So, to maximize the minerals you get from the grains you eat, cook them beforehand.
 Soaking, fermenting, sprouting, and processing also reduces phytic acid.